Mr-Maximus/landminemd_file/README.md

 ## Team Info
 <!-- Introduce your amazing team - how many team members are working on this project and who are they?-->
-The Luxurify team was assembled as part of the Chainlink hackathon there are currently 2 members
+The LandMinw team was assembled as part of the Chainlink hackathon there are currently 2 members

 ### Team Size
 2 members